Skip to main content

 Does Minnesota Medicaid cover adult dental care?

 Yes.
 Minnesota restored comprehensive adult dental benefits for Medical Assistance and MinnesotaCare adults starting January 1, 2024.
-Coverage still depends on medical need, plan rules, provider access, and prior authorization for some services.
+Services still must meet program rules, and some services need prior authorization.

 Can Donated Dental Services help with dentures?